A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: The dark sector and its interactions with the SM

-We consider an extension of the gauge sector of the SM consisting of a new non-Abelian gauge group for which no renormalisable kinetic mixing terms are allowed.
-Extra contributions to the kinetic mixing may arise at loop level, depending on the structure of the Higgs sector, but they are suppressed in our case as discussed further in this section.
-We will consider the $SU(2)$ group, which is the simplest non-Abelian group in terms of number of generators, and in the following it will be labelled as $\SUD$ since it is associated to the dark sector.
-The gauge bosons associated to the $\SUD$ breaking are labelled as $V_\mu^D=\left(V^0_{D+\mu}~V^0_{D0\mu}~V^0_{D-\mu}\right)$, where, here and in the following, the superscript identifies the electric charge and the subscript the isospin under $\SUD$ (D-isospin).
-The full covariant derivative, including the SM terms, is:
+We start by considering a new dark $SU(2)$ group -- the simplest non-Abelian group in terms of number of generators -- which we label as $\SUD$.
+The gauge bosons associated with the $\SUD$ breaking are labelled as $V_\mu^D=\left(V^0_{D+\mu}~V^0_{D0\mu}~V^0_{D-\mu}\right)$, where, here and in the following, the superscript identifies the electric charge and the subscript the isospin under $\SUD$ (D-isospin).
+The full covariant derivative, including the SM terms, is

-where $g$ and $g^\prime$ are, respectively, the weak and hypercharge coupling constants, $g_D$ is the $\SUD$ coupling constant, $T_3$ and $Y$ are the weak-isospin and weak-hypercharge, respectively, while $T_{3D}$ is the dark-isospin associated to $\SUD$.
+where $g$ and $g^\prime$ are, respectively, the weak and hypercharge coupling constants, $g_D$ is the $\SUD$ coupling constant, $T_3$ and $Y$ are the weak-isospin and weak-hypercharge, respectively, while $T_{3D}$ is the dark-isospin third component of $\SUD$.
 The indices of the $T_D$ matrices act only on the $\SUD$ elements and are diagonal with respect to the $SU(2)_L$ ones while the indices of the $T$ matrices act only on the $SU(2)$ elements and are diagonal with respect to $\SUD$.

-Two complex scalar doublets are responsible for the spontaneous breaking of the gauge symmetries of the model:
+The $\SUD$ symmetry needs to be spontaneously broken to generate a mass for its gauge bosons.
+Two complex scalar doublets are thus needed for the breaking of $SU(2)_L$ and $\SUD$, respectively:

-A $\Z_2$ parity is introduced to stabilise the actual DM candidate, which is then associated to the lightest $\Z_2$-odd particle of the model.
-It is now assumed that different members of the same $\SUD$ multiplet have a different $\Z_2$ parity.
-Possible theoretical motivations for this assumption will be developed in \cref{sec:theory}.

-The connection between our dark sector and the SM is achieved by two new VL fermions, which are singlets of $SU(2)_L$ and form a doublet under $\SUD$, labelled as $\Psi=(\psi_D, \;\psi )$.
-This fermion contains a $\Z_2$-odd component and a $\Z_2$-even component which, without loss of generality, can be identified with the $T_{3D}=+1/2$ and $T_{3D}=-1/2$ D-isospin components, respectively (the latter can mix with SM fermions if they share the same quantum numbers).
-The mass and interaction Lagrangian of the fermion sector is therefore: